On the indivisibility of derived Kato's Euler systems and the main conjecture for modular forms: Introduction

 To sum up, we have the following implication in $\S$\ref{subsec:the_proof}

 Therefore, Theorem \ref{thm:main_theorem} immediately follows.

-In $\S$\ref{sec:examples}, we examine ``Algorithm" \ref{algo:algorithm} for four elliptic curves which are not covered by \cite{skinner-urban} to confirm new examples of the main conjecture for elliptic curves with good ordinary reduction.
-We also deal with two non-ordinary examples at the end.
+In $\S$\ref{sec:examples}, we examine ``Algorithm" \ref{algo:algorithm} to confirm various new examples of the main conjecture for elliptic curves with good reduction and modular forms at good primes.
+These examples are not covered by any other former work.

 As a result, we understand the Kurihara number $\widetilde{\delta}_n$ at $n$ as the mod $\lambda$ localized image of Kolyvagin derivative of the $(+)$-part of Kato's Euler system at $\mathbb{Q}(\mu_n)$ under the dual exponential map.
 Since Kurihara obtained $\widetilde{\delta}_n$ from his Euler systems of Gauss sum type, it seems natural to ask the following question. \begin{ques} What is the explicit relation between Kato's Euler systems \cite{kato-euler-systems} and the Euler systems of Gauss sum type \`{a} la Kurihara \cite{kurihara-munster}, \cite{kurihara-iwasawa-2012}? \end{ques}